splunk/public-o11y-docs/apm/profiling/profiling-troubleshooting.rst

 AlwaysOn Profiling requires the Splunk HTTP Event Collector (HEC) exporter to send profiling data to Splunk Observability Cloud.
 If the Splunk HEC exporter isn't configured, the Collector drops profiling data.

-To solve this issue, edit the configuration file for the Splunk Distribution of OpenTelemetry Collector and make sure that a profiling pipeline exists with an OTLP gRPC receiver and a Splunk HEC exporter.
+To solve this issue, edit the configuration file of the Collector and make sure that a profiling pipeline exists with an OTLP gRPC receiver and a Splunk HEC exporter.
 See :ref:`splunk-hec-exporter` for more information.

 The following example shows you how to configure a pipeline in the ``agent-config.yaml`` file.
 Set the ``SPLUNK_ACCESS_TOKEN`` environment variable to a valid access token.
 See :ref:`admin-org-tokens`.